Doughnut Funfetti Ice Cream

 • 6 large egg yolks

-• 1 1/2 tsp Princess Cake; Cookie Bakery Emulsion, (see note below)
+• 1 1/2 tsp Princess Cake; Cookie Bakery Emulsion, see Note below

 • 1 large frosted doughnut, cut into small pieces

-• 2 TBSP sprinkles of your choice
+• 2 TBSP assorted sprinkles, of your choice

 Instructions